 Simms Shuber graduated from Osgoode Hall Law School with high honours in 1960 for which he was awarded the Bronze Medal.
 His family and friends have established this prize to honour his life and many achievements.
 It will be awarded annually to the student achieving the highest standing in the seminar, Corporate Governance.

-Society of Trust and Estate Practitioners (Canada) Prize in Estate Planning
+Society of Trust and Estate Practitioners (Canada) Prize in Trusts

-This prize is awarded annually to the student standing first in the Estate Planning seminar.
+This prize is awarded annually to the student standing first in the course Trusts.
 The Society of Trust and Estate Practitioners (STEP) is an international organization for professionals involved in Trust and Estate Practice including Estates Planning.
 Education is one of STEP’s primary goals and the key to its mission- to raise and promote standards in technical knowledge and public service.

 The Nathan Strauss, Q.C.
 Essay Prize in Legal Ethics has been established by Lilly Offenbach Strauss in honour of her late husband, Nathan Strauss, a Life Bencher of the Law Society of Upper Canada, a graduate of the Osgoode Hall Law School and a distinguished member of the Ontario bar, whose integrity and exemplary professional conduct were a byword among fellow lawyers and generations of clients.
 The intent of this Essay Prize is to promote student interest in legal ethics and to stimulate debate about conduct proper to the practice of law as an honourable profession and a force for the good in the community at large.